17 Reasons Why There Is a Burning Smell When You Turn on Your Heater

 17. TOO MUCH TANK OIL IN THE HEAT EXCHANGER

 If your heat exchanger has too much oil in it, this can be one of the reasons why you have a burning smell when you turn on your heater.
 This is because the oil that remains there can catch fire and cause a burning smell while using your heater.
 To prevent this from happening, make sure that the oil levels in your heater get checked regularly.

 The most common reasons you could be experiencing a burning smell when you turn on your heater are defective parts inside.
 When this happens, it is important to have our technicians repair your heater as soon as possible.
 We offer quick and reliable service to all customers.
-If you need help in AC maintenance and repair and better indoor air quality in Vero Beach, FL, and surrounding areas, contact Air Docs of the Treasure Coast today.
+If you need help in AC maintenance and repair and better indoor air quality in Vero Beach, FL, and surrounding areas, contact Air Docs Heating & Cooling today.